eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 The following diagram show the general steps the Ankaios Agent takes when receiving an UpdateWorkload command:

 ![Handling UpdateWorkload](plantuml/seq_update_workload.svg)

+#### RuntimeManager transforms UpdateWorkload message into WorkloadOperations
+`swdd~agent-transforms-update-workload-message-to-workload-operations~1`

+Status: approved

+When the RuntimeManager receives the workloads of an `UpdateWorkload` message, then the RuntimeManager shall transform the workloads inside the message into a list of `WorkloadOperation`s containing workloads to create, update and delete.

+Comment: The list of `WorkloadOperation`s contains the actions on the workloads the RuntimeManager shall perform.

+Rationale: The inter-workload dependency handling requires the concrete information about the type of operation performed on the workload.

+Tags:on the workloads
+- RuntimeManager
+- WorkloadOperation

+Needs:
+- impl
+- utest

+#### RuntimeManager executes create workload operation
+`swdd~agent-executes-create-workload-operation~1`

+Status: approved

+When the RuntimeManager receives the `WorkloadOperation` to create a workload, then the RuntimeManager shall request the RuntimeFacade to create the workload.

+Tags:
+- RuntimeManager

+Needs:
+- impl
+- utest

+#### RuntimeManager executes update workload operation
+`swdd~agent-executes-update-workload-operation~1`

+Status: approved

+When the RuntimeManager receives the `WorkloadOperation` to update a workload, then the RuntimeManager shall request the RuntimeFacade to update the workload.

+Tags:
+- RuntimeManager

+Needs:
+- impl
+- utest

+#### RuntimeManager executes delete workload operation
+`swdd~agent-executes-delete-workload-operation~1`

+Status: approved

+When the RuntimeManager receives the `WorkloadOperation` to delete a workload, then the RuntimeManager shall request the RuntimeFacade to delete the workload.

+Tags:
+- RuntimeManager

+Needs:
+- impl
+- utest

 #### RuntimeManager creates Control Interface Instance for each workload
 `swdd~agent-create-control-interface-pipes-per-workload~1`